Equinestein/.github/profile/README.md

 ### Notes
 ##### Project Management
 - Google Drive contains the raw horse workout footage and the edited clips for frame extraction, labeling, and training with DLC
-- The [Equinestein DLC](https://github.com/Equinestein/equinestein-dlc) github repository allows you to work with the DLC project for model training, using the GUI, etc.
+- The [MoneyBale DLC](https://github.com/MoneyBale/moneybale-dlc) github repository allows you to work with the DLC project for model training, using the GUI, etc.
-- The [Equinestein App](https://github.com/Equinestein/equinestein-app) (WIP) is the web application for hosting the model
+- The [MoneyBale App](https://github.com/MoneyBale/moneybale-app) (WIP) is the web application for hosting the model
-- The [Equinestein Scraper](https://github.com/Equinestein/equinestein-scraper) (WIP) is the scraper to collect workout data for model training
+- The [MoneyBale Scraper](https://github.com/MoneyBale/moneybale-scraper) (WIP) is the scraper to collect workout data for model training